MrFriendCS/MrFriendCS.github.io/H-CS-SDD.md

 Reading and writing a csv or txt file can be achieved using the same code, just change the file extension.

+**Note:** Anything read from a file is a string.
+If the value represents another data type then it must be cast to that data type.

 #### Reading parallel arrays from a file

 Declare parallel arrays that are large enough to hold the data.